Roopaish/Godot-Game-Development/README.md

 If export template not available already, Click Manage Export Template -> Download -> Click on the lick provided.
 Download will start now.

 Now click close it and click Project -> Export -> Add -> Windows Desktop -> choose location and export

+## Hoopy Days - Discovering the Engine

+- ### Theme

+2d Platformer, Get bunny to the destination.
+Essential Experience:
+	- Cute
+	- Speed and Agility
+	- Dangerous world

+GamePlay Factors:
+	- No player attacks
+	- Limited Lives
+	- Fast Movement, high jumps
+	- can get more lives with enough coins